 BMW has a stupid tool that is a template.
-My shop had them, but quickly found that it took way too much time to keep holding it up to see if the offset was correct.
+My shop had them but quickly found that it took way too much time to keep holding it up to see if the offset was correct.
 This way, it just comes out correct automatically.
 If the offset is off by .040″ (1 mm), don’t worry, that isn’t important.
 If it is off by 1/8″ (3 mm), then fix it.
 Next, mount the hub to a stand and use a dial indicator to “dial it in”.
 Check each spoke to hear that it has a musical note when struck.
-They should all have a similar “ring” to them.
+They should all have a similar “ring.”
 The musical note indicates the tension on the spoke.
-If you find that a few go “thud” then those spokes are too loose.
+If you find that a few go “thud,” that means that those spokes are loose.

 BMW motorcycle wheel truing stand

 This shows the dial indicator rigged to show up and down error.
-When set to show side to side error, the dial will jump around erratically, due to the small “teeth” that hold the tire from slipping.
+When set to show the side to side error, the dial will jump around erratically, due to the small “teeth” that hold the tire from slipping.
 Just average it out.
-For side to side, the outer smooth surface of the rim is easier to measure than the inside surface with the teeth, but is less accurate.
+For the side to side alignment, the outer smooth surface of the rim is easier to measure than the inside surface with the teeth but is less accurate.
 Try to use the inside if possible.
 The tire mounts against the inside, not the outside.
 Some error is inherent due to the polishing of the rim.
 The rim may not be the same thickness all of the way around.
 The greatest error is usually at the weld for a few inches.
-You must ignore that wavy area, because there is nothing that you can do about it.
+You must ignore that wavy area because there is nothing that you can do about it.

 With a dial indicator set up similar to this, one can tune your BMW motorcycle wheel rim quite easily.
 Expect your first one to test your tenacity.
 The second one will be much faster.
 The satisfaction of doing it yourself is well worth the frustration of the first one.